Setting up

 Untitleddefault document that appears.
 Edit the title and create a few more MarkDown (md) cells with some (placeholder) text in them. - Select

-File —> Save As...to save what you’ve done, with a name based on the title you chose, inside thedocsfolder of your project folder. - Now use your Terminal program and its Command Line Interface (CLI) to navigate to your
+File —> Save As...to save what you’ve done asindex.html, inside thedocsfolder of your project folder.
+(Thisindex.htmlfile is special and we’ll explain why later.) - Now use your Terminal program and its Command Line Interface (CLI) to navigate to your

 ObservableNotebooksproject folder.
 (If you haven’t done this before, we’ll do it Together First In Workshop and/or ask questions.) - And, if you’ve never done so before, you will need to install